dream-gcm/usermanual/source/AppendixD.md

 These calculations are done level by level and the grid point values of temperature TG and specific humidity `QG` are updated as we go.
 This subroutine also updates the total precipitation rate for diagnostics `PPTRATE` (mm/day).

 ---
 * `SSTTEND`: Called from DIABATIC.
 Returns tendencies for temperature and specific humidity associated with the response to an SST anomaly.
 Works on one latitude pair at a time.
-See Chapter 4 section 4iv for a description of the way SST anomalies are implemented.
+See [Chapter 4, section 4c](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#adding-sea-surface-temperature-effects) for a description of the way SST anomalies are implemented.

 The purpose of this subroutine is to calculate a precipitation rate anomaly associated with an anomaly in SST.
 It does this by using one of three options to translate the SST anomaly into precipitation rates in mm/day.
 The code actually uses the variable `PPTTAU` for rainfall in mm.
 And then it assumes that this amount of rain falls in one day by setting the rate `FRSST` appropriately.
 This is quite artificial and it is only done like this so that the subroutine `PROFILEHEAT` can be used to get the tendencies.

 The subroutine starts by calculating the SSTA based on the nature of the variable SST.
 In the case `ISSTREAD=1` the SSTA is calculated by subtracting SSTC from SST.
 Otherwise (`ISSTREAD=0`) SST is just used directly as the SSTA.
 At this point the SSTA can also be scaled by the factor `SCALESSTA`.

-The three cases for deducing a precipitation rate anomaly from the `SSTA`, set by `ISSTRAN`, are described in Chapter 4 section 4iv.
+The three cases for deducing a precipitation rate anomaly from the `SSTA`, set by `ISSTRAN`, are described in [Chapter 4, section 4c](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#adding-sea-surface-temperature-effects).
 For the nonlinear transfer function, SSTC and the model divergence at $\sigma$=0.2, together with its reference value are used, along with a number of tuneable parameters.
 These parameters have not yet made their way into a namelist and this part of the code is work in progress.

 Once `PPTTAU` has been calculated, it is constrained by the land-sea mask to be only over the sea, and by the selective mask to either pick an ocean basin or cover the whole of the tropics.
 A constraint is added in the case that the convection scheme is being used, that the daily rainfall cannot exceed the column water total.